arichtman/external-dns-opnsense/README.md

 cargo watch --watch src/ --quiet --clear --exec test
 ```

+## Present state

+- Reqwest client is held in shared state but may not be pooling/holding connections
+- Port on the request isn't set but protocol is in the URL, unclear if this is fatal
+- DNS is failing to resolve my opnsense server but that could well be client issues

 ## Notes

 - Tried to add `rust-toolchain.toml` to get nightly `rustfmt` so I could set module granularity.